ansible-collections/dellemc.os10/README.md

 - **os10_facts.py** — Collect facts from devices running Dell EMC SmartFabric OS10

 ### Ansible roles
-Collection roles facilitate provisioning of devices running Dell EMC SmartFabric OS10.
-Roles included in the collection cover most of the functionality required to operate OS10, such as os10_acl, os10_bgp, os10_vxlan, and so on.
-The docs directory in the collection includes documentation for each role.
+Roles facilitate provisioning of devices running Dell EMC SmartFabric OS10.
+These roles explain how to use SmartFabric OS10 and include os10_acl, os10_bgp, os10_vxlan, and so on.
+The docs directory includes documentation for each role.

 ### Playbooks
-The playbooks directory includes sample playbooks that show the usage of the OS10 collection for provisioning device running Dell EMC SmartFabric OS10.
+Sample playbooks are included for provisioning devices running Dell EMC SmartFabric OS10.

-## Collection installation
+## Installation
-Install the latest version of OS10 collection from Ansible Galaxy:
+Use this command to install the latest version of OS10 collection from Ansible Galaxy:

     ansible-galaxy collection install dellemc.os10